JetBrains/teamcity-documentation/topics/composite-build-configuration.md

 [//]: # (title: Composite Build Configuration)
 [//]: # (auxiliary-id: Composite Build Configuration)

-TeamCity provides the __Composite__ type of build configuration.
+TeamCity provides the _composite_ type of build configuration.

-The purpose of the composite build configuration is to aggregate results from several other builds combined by __snapshot dependencies__ and present them in a single place.
+The purpose of the composite build configuration is to aggregate results from several other builds combined by _snapshot dependencies_ and present them in a single place.
 To some extent, a composite build can be viewed as a build which consists of several parts which can be executed in parallel on different agents.
-All these parts will have a synchronized snapshot of the source code and the results can be seen in a single place.
+All these parts will have a synchronized snapshot of the source code, and the results can be seen in a single place.

+## Creating Composite Configuration

 When [creating a build configuration](creating-and-editing-build-configurations.md), you can specify _Composite_ as its type and specify its snapshot dependencies: the build configurations whose builds results the current composite one will aggregate.